-As far as the authors who introduce the concept of competitive priority are concerned, Hayes et al.[8] propose five classes of variable: cost, product performance, dependability, flexibility, and innovativeness.
-Ferdows et al.[11] propose four principal competitive dimensions: quality, dependability, cost-efficiency and flexibility.
-According to Ward et al.[12] there are five competitive priorities: costs, delivery performance (dependability and speed), quality, flexibility (product mix and volume), and innovativeness.
+As far as the authors who introduce the concept of competitive priority are concerned, Hayes, Wheelwright and Clark [8] propose five classes of variable: cost, product performance, dependability, flexibility and innovativeness.
+Ferdows, Miller, Nakane and Vollmann [11] propose four principal competitive dimensions: quality, dependability, cost-efficiency and flexibility.
+According to Ward, Leong and Snyder [12] there are five competitive priorities: costs, delivery performance (dependability and speed), quality, flexibility (product mix and volume), innovativeness.

-In the model which is proposed in this article the aspects of the performance which can be obtained from the operating system - considered as sources of competitive advantages - are grouped into the following classes:
+In the model which is proposed in this paper the performance which can be obtained from the operation system - considered as sources of competitive advantages - are grouped into the following classes:

-- total cost (meaning the unit cost of the product including all costs: design, development, manufacturing, distribution, inventory costs, etc.);
+- total cost (meaning the unit cost of the product including all costs: design, development, manufacturing, distribution, inventory costs etc.);

 - product quality;

 - timeliness of delivery;

 - time to introduce new products;

-- dependability (in product quality, delivery time, etc.);
+- dependability (in product quality, delivery time etc.);

 - flexibility (product mix and capacity).

-The previously mentioned performances coincide, in a large part, with those proposed by Hill[13]: variable and fixed costs, quality, delivery time and dependability, flexibility both in product specifications and in production volumes.
+The above mentioned performances coincide in large part with those proposed by Hill [13]: costs both variable and fixed, quality, delivery time and dependability, flexibility in both product specifications and production volumes.

-With reference to the general concept of competitive advantages, in the proposed model we define three types of advantage: price, product differentiation, service differentiation.
+With reference to the general concept of competitive advantages, in the proposed model we define three types of advantages:

+- price;

+- product differentiation;

+- service differentiation.

-This definition of competitive advantages derives from the fact that, in general, consumers choose among several product alternatives, which include the connected services, on the basis of the price-quality relationship.
+This definition of competitive advantages derives from the fact that in general consumer choose among several product alternatives which include the connected services on the basis of the price-quality relationship.
 It is important to underline how, for manufacturing companies, market success is becoming more and more dependent on the ability to offer a balanced mix of products and services.
 The link between product and service is becoming so tight that it is difficult to distinguish between product and service; in fact some authors are proposing the concept of "service-enhanced product" [14].

-Strategic Decision Categories
+iii) Strategic Decision Categories

-The strategic decision categories in the manufacturing field are extensively discussed in literature.
-Hayes et al.[8] identify ten categories divided into structural (capacity, facilities, technology, vertical integration) and infrastructural (production planning and control, quality, organization, workforce, new product development, performance measurement systems).
-Skinner[15] proposes five strategic decisional categories: structural (plant and equipment) and infrastructural (production planning and control, organization and management, labour and staffing, product design/engineering).
-Fine and Hax[16] propose six strategic decision-making areas, of which three are structural (capacity, facilities, process and technologies) and three infrastructural (product quality, human resources, scope of new products).
+The strategic decision categories in the manufacturing field are extensively discussed in the literature.
+Hayes, Wheelwright and Clark [8] identify ten categories divided into structural (capacity, facilities, technology, vertical integration) and infrastructural (production planning and control, quality, organization, workforce, new product development, performance measurement systems).
+Skinner [15] proposes five strategic decisional categories: structural (plant and equipment) and infrastructural (production planning and control, organization and management, labour and staffing, product design/engineering).
+Buffa [16] identifies six classes of strategic decisional categories of which three are structural (capacity/location, product/process technology, strategy suppliers vertical integration) and three infrastructural (strategic implications of operating decisions, workforce and job design, position of production systems).
+Fine and Hax [17] also propose six strategic decision making areas of which three are structural (capacity, facilities, process and technologies) and three infrastructural (product quality, human resources, scope of new products).